ChristopherWilkerson/DevNotes/README.md

 Note that the second media feature is orientation.
 The orientation media feature detects if the page has more width than height.
 If a page is wider, it’s considered landscape, and if a page is taller, it’s considered portrait.

+#### Responsive design emulator in devtools.
+Such a good tool for checking websites on various screens.